shipwright-io/website/content/en/docs/api/buildrun.md

 ### Defining the ServiceAccount

-A `BuildRun` resource can define a serviceaccount to use.
+A `BuildRun` resource can define a ServiceAccount to use.
 Usually this SA will host all related secrets referenced on the `Build` resource, for example:

 ```yaml
 apiVersion: shipwright.io/v1alpha1